Bregalnica: The Bregalnica River

-The Bregalnica watershed according to the Bregalnica River Basin Management Project, covers a territory of 4,307 km², which is about 21% of the Vardar River watershed and 17% of the total territory of the country.
+The Bregalnica watershed according to the Bregalnica River Basin Management Project, covers a territory of 4,307 km2, which is about 21% of the Vardar River watershed and 17% of the total territory of the country.
 The average altitude of the Bregalnica basin is 772 m.
 The Bregalnica river has 6 tributaries on the left side (Ratevska, Osojnica, Zrnovska, Kozjacka, Otinja, and Lakavica) and 6 tributaries on the right side (Zelevica, Kamenicka, Orizarska, Kocanska, Zletovica and Svetinikolska).
 Along the river, 6 major reservoirs have been constructed: Lake Berovsko/Ratevsko, Kalimanci, Gradce, Zletovsko Ezero/Knezevo, Mantovo and Mavrovica.

-The source of the river is located in the forests of the Maleševo Mountains, close to the border of Bulgaria, east of the city of Berovo, in an altitude of around 1690 m a.s.l.
+The source of the river is located in the forests of the Maleševo Mountains, close to the border of Bulgaria, east of the city of Pehchevo, in an altitude of around 1690 m a.s.l.
 The Bregalnica River leads into the Vardar river on an altitude of 137 m a.s.l., close to the village of Gradsko.